 Choose the closing word or phrase carefully.

 More stressful than how to close an email with a sentence, signing off with a single word can feel terrifying.
 As Hakim shares, there are many ways to approach the very last thing you type before your name, and sadly, nothing is a perfect science.
 The best way to ensure you stay professional and never disrespectful is to come up with a system, based on your relationship with the other person.
+The closing will most likely be different for someone you have worked with for years compared to if you’re introducing yourself in this email.
 And perhaps more to the point: what matches your personal brand.
 Here, a few ideas from Hakim:

 ‘Best wishes, Joe’ or ‘Cheers, Joe’: This is a casual and upbeat way to end an email, and you might choose this type of closing to promote a light or casual dialogue.